hrothmar/hrothmar.com/guides/2021-01-04 - Improve your DPS with WoWAnalyzer.md

 <img class="size-full" src="https://hrothmar.com/wp-content/uploads/2021/01/wow_analyzer_toon_selection.jpeg" alt="A screenshot from WoWAnalyzer showing headshots of each member of the raid within the logs.
 They are color-coded by role and lined up like a series of baseball cards." width="1200" height="300" />

 ## Find the character you want to audit
 In order to use the WoWAnalyzer tool, you'll first need to have a set of raid logs from your raid night.
 Even if you choose to use the "character search" feature, this will ultimately pull from WarcraftLogs, so be sure to have at least one public facing set of logs before beginning.
-For the sake of this guide, you can use my team's raid logs from our first Normal clear earlier this week, which can be found here: <a href="https://www.warcraftlogs.com/reports/YpLwXdrNPVaGhFqm">https://www.warcraftlogs.com/reports/YpLwXdrNPVaGhFqm</a>
+For the sake of this guide, you can use my team's raid logs from our first Normal clear earlier this week, which can be found here: [https://www.warcraftlogs.com/reports/YpLwXdrNPVaGhFqm](https://www.warcraftlogs.com/reports/YpLwXdrNPVaGhFqm)

-[comment] note
+[comment]
-*Need help getting logs?* Warcraft logs has <a href="https://www.warcraftlogs.com/help/start" target="_blank" rel="noopener">a guide on how to get started</a>.
+*Need help getting logs?* Warcraft logs has [a guide on how to get started](https://www.warcraftlogs.com/help/start).
-[comment] note
+[/comment]

 Once you've run the tool, you'll be shown a screen of all bosses you were in combat with for that raid night.
 For this example, we'll be viewing the information from the boss named Sludgefist, which is a great fight to audit due to its minimal mechanics and static timing.
 Once a fight has been selected, you can then choose an individual character from within the raid to audit in more detail, such as my character, Hrothguard.